Barkley is a renowned national authority on commercial and financial services law, with an emphasis on the Uniform Commercial Code (UCC).

 Co-author: "Clarks' Secured Transactions Monthly," published by LexisNexis A.S.
 Pratt

-For many years, Barkley has been listed in The Best Lawyers in America©
+For over 25 years, Barkley has been listed in The Best Lawyers in America©

 Received the William Proxmire Lifetime Achievement Award from the American College of Consumer Financial Services Lawyers in 2012